Cockpit (2017 film): Present Day

 Capt.
 Dibyendu Rakshit (Dev) son of late Capt.
 Divakar Rakshit, is now serving as a Captain of Boeing 737 in Oriental Airlines.
 Dibyendu is preparing for his return flight back to Kolkata, and also to meet his wife as it's his first anniversary.
-Dev also sees the news as weather condition worsens both in Mumbai and Kolkata.
-Kirti Sachdev a flight attendant and she is planning to quit flying after flying BOM-CCU sector which is her last flight accompanied by her friend and roommate Justin.
+He sees the news and gets tensed as weather conditions worsen both in Mumbai and Kolkata.
+On the other hand Kirti Sachdev is a flight attendant who is planning to quit flying after flying BOM-CCU sector which is her last flight accompanied by her friend and roommate Justin.
 The film also sees various passengers boarding this flight.